Agency Day Recap

 How does it work?

-The Food Bank of the Albemarle will load a refrigerated trailer with perishable product (produce, bread, meat, etc.) and deliver it to your agency’s location.
-The trailer will run off a generator (yes we’ll provide one) or plug it into a special voltage outlet.
+We have a refrigerated trailer available for use by the agencies.
+The Food Bank of the Albemarle will load the refrigerated trailer with produce and deliver it to your agency’s location.
+The trailer runs off a 3-prong, high-voltage outlet or can use a generator if necessary (we have one available upon request).
 On the day of your distribution, use the trailer as additional storage for perishable product to help increase the overall capacity of your agency.